BenderScript/ragtime/ragtime.md

 1. **Overall Flow of RAG**: This diagram will show the flow from query to response, highlighting the retrieval and generation phases.
 2. **RAG System Architecture**: This diagram will depict the internal components of a RAG model, showcasing how retrieval and generative models are interconnected.

-Let's generate these diagrams.

-#### Diagram 1: Overall Flow of RAG
-- Description: A flowchart starting with the 'User Query' at the left, leading to 'Retrieval System' which searches a 'Data Repository', followed by 'Generative Model' which combines the query and retrieved data to produce the 'Response'.

-#### Diagram 2: RAG System Architecture
-- Description: A system architecture diagram.
-At the center is the 'RAG Model'.
-It is connected on the left to 'User Query' and 'Data Repository', and on the right to the 'Generated Response'.
-Inside the RAG Model, two interconnected components are shown: 'Retrieval System' and 'Generative Model (e.g., GPT-3)'.

 ---

 ### Module 4: Basics of Langchain